 5. Monkfish

 The monkfish (Lophius), also known as fishing frogs, frogfish, and “poor man’s lobster,” is a bottom-dwelling fish that inhabits the western and northern Atlantic oceans.
 These names refer to the monkfish’s – let’s face it, ugly – appearance, which includes mottled skin, small eyes, oversized heads and mouths, and rows of overbite teeth that resemble fangs.
-These fish are in fact really good, despite their unappetizing appearance, and they are increasingly showing up on menus of high-end restaurants and elsewhere.
+These ugly fishes in the world are in fact really good, despite their unappetizing appearance, and they are increasingly showing up on menus of high-end restaurants and elsewhere.

 Image Source: Ryan Somma